semrush/intergalactic/website/docs/components/auto-tips/auto-tips-a11y.md

 | `Space`, `Enter`               | Selects the option and closes the dropdown.                                                                                               |
 | `Esc`                          | Closes the dropdown and returns focus to the AutoSuggest trigger.                                                                         |

+See detailed information for the controlling dropdown with the keyboard in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/#keyboard_support_for_dropdown).

 ### Roles and attributes

-- `tabindex="0"` includes the element in the `Tab` sequence.
-- For more information about the radio or checkbox list see [Radiobutton](/components/radio/radio-a11y/) and [Checkbox](/components/checkbox/checkbox-a11y/) guides.
+- For more information about the radio or checkbox list, see [Radiobutton](/components/radio/radio-a11y/) and [Checkbox](/components/checkbox/checkbox-a11y/) guides.
-- For information about the dropdown behavior see [Keyboard support for dropdown](/core-principles/a11y/a11y-keyboard/#keyboard_support_for_dropdown).
+- For information about the dropdown behavior, see [Keyboard support for dropdown](/core-principles/a11y/a11y-keyboard/#keyboard_support_for_dropdown).

-@## Considerations for developers

-- The `<fieldset>` surrounds the entire grouping of checkboxes or radio buttons.
-The `<legend>` provides a description for the grouping.
-- Some assistive technology reads the legend text for each fieldset, so it should be brief and descriptive.
-This helps someone using assistive technology to understand the question they are answering with the group of radio buttons.
-- For select elements with groups of options, the `optgroup` element can be used to indicate such groups.
-The `label` attribute of the `optgroup` element is used to provide a label for the group.
-This is especially useful for lists with many related options.

-Find live examples in the [A11y style guide](https://a11y-style-guide.com/style-guide/section-forms.html#kssref-forms-select-lists).
+- Fo more information about the input behavior, refer to [Input](/components/input/input-a11y/).

 @## Resources

-[A11y style guide](https://a11y-style-guide.com/style-guide/section-forms.html#kssref-forms-select-lists) gives core recommendations for the accessible select menus and lists.
+[A11y style guide](https://a11y-style-guide.com/style-guide/section-forms.html#kssref-forms-select-lists) gives recommendations for the accessible select menus and lists.

 @## Other recommendations